Regulations for All Honours Programs

 program with the lower limit applies to the combined degree.
 In cases where program descriptions of each of the constituent parts of a combination stipulates a different number of courses required for the combination, the larger total will apply.

-Progression requirements for the honours BSc program are based on grade point averages (GPA) obtained from all courses taken and will be calculated on a cumulative basis.
-For progression and graduation, the requirement will be a minimum GPA of 4.00 (C-) in each of the honours subject(s) of specialization and a minimum overall GPA of 4.00.
+- Progression requirements for the honours BSc program are based on grade point averages (GPA) obtained from all courses taken and are calculated on a cumulative basis.
+For progression and graduation, the requirement is a minimum GPA of 5.00 (C) in each of the honours subject(s) of specialization and a minimum overall GPA of 5.00.

-This honours BSc program regulation also applies to honours BA and BSc programs in the Departments of Biology, Mathematics and Physics & Computer Science.
+This honours BSc program regulation also applies to honours BSc and BA programs in the Departments of Biology, Mathematics and Physics & Computer Science.

 In cases where progression and graduation requirements of each of the constituent parts of a combination stipulates a different cumulative overall GPA required for the combination, the larger cumulative overall GPA will apply.

 Some programs have additional progression requirements stated in the program description.
-Refer to Regulation 3 below.
+Refer to Regulation 3.
 Honours students enrolled in options and minors must satisfy the progression and graduation requirements for those programs.
-General major designations are no longer be available to students in honours programs.
+Effective for new students admitted in September 2007, general major designation will no longer be available to students in honours programs.

-- Where student demand for entry or progression into Year 2 of an honours program in arts or science exceeds the availability of student spaces, students who meet the minimum criteria for progression from Year 1 to Year 2 will be considered for admission on the basis of their overall GPA (from all courses taken at Wilfrid Laurier University).
+Where student demand for entry or progression into Year 2 of an honours program in science or arts exceeds the availability of student spaces, students who meet the minimum criteria for progression from Year 1 to Year 2 will be considered for admission on the basis of their overall GPA from all courses taken at Wilfrid Laurier University.
 Departments that intend to use other forms of GPA calculation must so advise students by October 1.

 - Unless other department regulations apply, students who have failed a course may proceed in the honours program, provided they have the required average.
 (For calculation of a GPA involving a repeated course, refer to the section, Grades, in the University Undergraduate Regulations chapter.)
 Such a student must repeat a failed course if it is a required course.
 If it is not a course required for the program, the student may repeat the course, or take an additional course.
 No course may be attempted more than twice.